-It’s a pretty common question this time of year… What is Lebkuchen? is it like Gingerbread?
+It’s a common question this time of year… What is Lebkuchen?
+Is it like Gingerbread?
 The answer is yes… sort of.
-When someone offers you a Lebkuchen cookie, you shouldn’t expect a snappy gingerbread man.
-Lebkuchen is not crispy or crunchy…and it tends to be round or rectangular (seldom person-shaped).
-It’s a rich, soft, spicy sweet, and very filling cookie (or bar) with a cake-like texture.
-There are many types of Lebkuchen, but they all contain spices, honey, and ground nuts.
+You shouldn’t expect a snappy gingerbread man when someone offers you a Lebkuchen cookie.
+Lebkuchen is not crispy or crunchy and tends to be round or rectangular (seldom person-shaped).
+It’s a rich, soft, spicy, sweet, and filling cookie (or bar) with a cake-like texture.
+There are many types of Lebkuchen, but they all contain spices, honey, and, often, ground nuts.
 Some get dipped in chocolate, some have chopped candied citrus peel, and some are glazed with sugar glaze.
-Let me share a little bit more about Lebkuchen, the history of this cookie, what goes in them, and the different varieties, so you can find your favorites.
+Let me share a bit more about Lebkuchen, the history of this cookie, what goes in it, and the different varieties so you can find your favorites.

 Lebkuchen at the Nürnberg Christkindl Markt